 How Drugs Affect the Body

-• Heart – One of the most common instances of how drugs affect the body is trough the damage usage can cause on the heart.
+• Heart: One of the most common instances of drugs negatively affecting the body is through the damage usage can cause on the heart.
 Depending on the type of drug that is being abused, the tissue around the heart can begin to break down, normal heart rate can be interfered with, pumping of the blood can become slower, and heart disease can be induced.

-• Brain – When an individual puts drugs into his or her system, they immediately work their way into the brain.
+• Brain: When an individual puts drugs into his or her system, they immediately work their way into the brain.
 From there, neurotransmitters (or “messengers”) are directly affected, causing the brain to stop functioning properly and leading an individual to experience significant changes in behavior.
-As the brain is exposed to drugs, it impacts how drugs affect the body because the brain is the control station for the rest of the body.
+As the brain is exposed to drugs, it impacts how drugs affect the rest of the body because the brain is the control station for the rest of the body.

 Treatment for Drug Abuse